 Bresaola may strike you as expensive, and it is, but a little goes a long way.
 It should be served sliced paper thin, and 1 ounce will cover a 10-inch plate, which is about right for a single serving.

 A wonderful way to enjoy it (as either an antipasto or a light, no-cook summer meal, accompanied by some crusty bread) is as bresaola carpaccio.
 Start by arranging slices of bresaola in an overlapping pattern on a plate.
 Then drizzle with some high-quality extra-virgin olive oil, a squeeze of fresh lemon, and make a small pile of fresh arugula in the center.
 Top it all with some shavings of a good, aged Parmigiano-Reggiano or Grana Padano, season to taste with salt and pepper, and serve.
 If you're lucky enough to have some, you could also add some thinly sliced white truffles.
-Or, you can add small, sliced marinated mushrooms.
+Alternatively, you can add small, sliced marinated mushrooms.

 Bresaola also appears in elegant pizzerie, primarily as a topping for focaccia (meaning, in this case, a pizza dough rolled out and baked as-is).
 Upon removing the focaccia from the oven, drape it with thinly sliced bresaola, cover it with shredded radicchio, and serve with olive oil, salt, and pepper.